 It's good for your health

-Children need regular exercise, and enough to get them out of breath.
-Running, climbing, swinging, etc., will help build muscle, strengthen bones and help cardiovascular development too.
+Children need regular exercise and running, climbing, swinging and jumping all help build muscle and strengthen bones, and also helps with cardiovascular development too!
 NHS guidelines suggest children under five should exercise for at least three hours every day, and from ages five to 18, for at least an hour a day.

-When playing on the swings for instance, children use all their muscles to hold on, to balance, they co-ordinate their bodies to propel their movements back and forth.
-They also gain an understanding of spacial reasoning whilst developing their strength and core.
+When playing on the swings, for instance, children use all their muscles to hold on, to balance, they co-ordinate their bodies to propel their movements back and forth.
+They also gain an increased sense of spatial awareness as they develop their strength and core.

 Get in touch with the great outdoors

-Outside, children are afforded direct contact with the natural world; they are able to ask questions about how things work, making learning about the weather or why the grass is green, for instance, more engaging as it is brought to life.
+Outside, children can make direct contact with the natural world.
+They can see different plans and animals up close for themselves, and can ask questions about how things work, making learning about the weather or why the grass is green, for instance, more engaging as it is brought to life.
 They also begin to understand and respect nature and to see the interaction between animals, plants and humans.

 Develop skills

-Going to the park or the local playground encourages children to interact with other children.
-Here they learn social skills and behavioural skills.
-They may have to negotiate with other children to decide who gets to go on the swing next, or to find a companion for the see saw.
+Going to the park or the local playground encourages children to interact with other children, encouraging them to develop their social and behavioural skills.
+They may have to negotiate with other children to decide who gets to go on the swing next, or to find a companion for the see-saw.

 A natural source of vitamin D